-Associate Investigator, Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research
+Associate Professor, The Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research

 Director, Obsessive Compulsive Disorder (OCD) Center, Zucker Hillside Hospital, Northwell Health